Last Updated on March 18, 2014 by Jimson Lee

 This article was written by James Smith of Athlete Consulting LLC.
 James is also the Senior National Physical Preparation Coach for the Portuguese Rugby Federation.

-This is Part 1 of a 2 part article.
+This is Part 2 of a 2 part article.
+Click here for Part 1.

 >> Click here to purchase Applied Sprint Training.